privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

     /**
      * Check if the hostname matches the name in the certificate.
-     * The value have to be a string.
+     * The value has to be a string.
      * Optional.
 Default: true.
      */
     'sslVerifyHost' => 'true',

     /**
      * Check if the certificate is valid, signed by a trusted CA.
-     * The value have to be a string.
+     * The value has to be a string.
      * Optional.
 Default: true.
      */
     'sslVerifyPeer' => 'true',